Krascheninnikovia lanata: Cultivation

 Krascheninnikovia lanata is cultivated in the specialty plant nursery trade as an ornamental plant for xeriscape and wildlife gardens, and native plant natural landscapes.
 The light gray foliage can be a distinctive feature in garden designs.
 The plants are very long-lived.

 Uses

-This species is an important winter forage for grazing domestic and wild animals because it is evergreen, hence its common name.
+Winterfat is an important winter forage for livestock and wildlife because its evergreen leaves are high in protein, hence its common name.

+Cultivation

+Winterfat is sometimes grown in xeriscape or native plant gardens for its striking whitish wool.
+It is especially valued for the fall and winter interest it provides in gardens.
+Small plants are easily transplanted.

 Native American use

 Winter fat was a traditional medicinal plant used by many Native American tribes that lived within its large North American range.
 These tribes used traditional plants to treat a wide variety of ailments and for other benefits.
 The Zuni people use a poultice of ground root bound with a cotton cloth to treat burns.